colinjlacy/clus24-devwks-2047/workshop-ui/src/lab-guide/section2.md

 If your configuration was correct, the panel to the left should indicate that the Producer is online.
 Nicely done!

 Click on the button to the left a few times to send some messages to the Kafka cluster.
-You can check in the [Kafka UI](http://localhost:8080/ui/clusters/local/all-topics/Topic1/messages?keySerde=String&valueSerde=String&limit=100) tab to see the message count on the `first-topic` topic increase each time you click the button.
+You can check in the <a href="http://localhost:8080/ui/clusters/local/all-topics/first-topic/messages?keySerde=String&valueSerde=String&limit=100" target="_blank">Kafka UI</a> tab to see the message count on the `first-topic` topic increase each time you click the button.

 ## Running the Consumer